garconvacher/eBookDys/readme.md

 ## Licence

-All files available in this repo are licensed under [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/deed.en), which means you can copy, modify, distribute and use them for free, including commercial purposes, without asking permission from or providing attribution.
+All files available in this repo are licensed under [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/deed.en), which means you can copy, modify, distribute and use them for free, including commercial purposes, without asking permission or providing attribution.

 ## How to